LNG for free – who can take it?/0 Comments/in Long Articles/by Rudolf Huber

 Until liquefaction plants decide to cut it and stop producing.
 Yet, that has its own share of nasty consequences so don’t hold your breath on it.

-Warren Buffet once said in a “Price is what you pay, value is what you get”.
+Warren Buffet once said in a letter to the shareholders of Berkshire Hathaway “Price is what you pay, value is what you get”.
 The value a seller who pays to get rid of cargo gets is to liberate a transportation asset and prevent his liquefaction plant from overflowing.

 We see a lot of movement on the only market that is capable to swallow excess quantities for a little while now.
 Asian sellers and buyers alike take positions in Europe and sometimes even open trading arms there.
 US-based LNG export projects would be well advised to do the same.